 “No problem.”
 She knew my temper.

-I put down the knife and said nothing.
-I could see Mam hoping I did nothing stupid and I didn’t do anything stupid other than ordered another beer.
-Mam and I returned across the street to drink in front of our apartment building.
-It was a smart move and Tip was smart too, because he said nothing else.
+Mam was hoping that I did nothing stupid and I didn’t do anything stupid other than put down the knife and ordered another beer.
+Mam and I crossed the street to drink in front of our apartment building.
+It was a smart move and Tip was smart too, because he saw the murder in my eyes.

 Old guys can be like that and Chas Mover sent a joke that’s very appropriate.

 THE OLD COOT

 An old prospector shuffled into town leading an old tired mule.